webapi7/hh/README.md

 # 💫 About Me:
-🔭 I’m a B.Tech Computer Science student at ITM Skills University, passionate about programming and technology.  <br>📚 I’m currently looking to collaborate on Python or C++ applications, game development with Scratch, and open-source projects.  <br>⚡ I’ve learned Python, Scratch, C++, and no-code tools, and I’m now diving deeper into web development and UI/UX design.
+🔭 I’m a B.Tech Computer Science student at ITM Skills University, passionate about programming and technology.
+📚 I’m currently looking to collaborate on Python or C++ applications, game development with Scratch, and open-source projects.
+⚡ I’ve learned Python, Scratch, C++, and no-code tools, and I’m now diving deeper into web development and UI/UX design.

 <h2 align="left">Connect with me:</h2>
 <div style="display: flex; align-items: center; gap: 10px;">